VAX325/UltaType/README.md

 # UltaType
 UltaType - is one header library, wich goal is add to c++ dynamic typization (sort off).
-WIP